jeffschoe/maze-solver/README.md

 # maze-solver
-Boot.dev guided project: Build a Maze Solver
+Boot.dev guided project: Build a Maze Solver using the tkinter library with applied DSA concepts.